LonelyLok/check-evga-b-stock/README.md

 ## Check EVGA BStock for RTX GPU

+* Warning!!
+EVGA will ban IP address if you access their website too many times in short period of time.
+Use this at your own risk.
 * use selenium webdriver
 * do a scan every 10 seconds on the EVGA BStock page https://www.evga.com/products/ProductList.aspx?type=8
 * send window notification if the page contain RTX GPU